chrisweather/RocMQTTdisplay/README.md

 Dynamic Passenger Information system for Model Railroad Stations controlled by Rocrail.
 Wireless communication with Rocrail via MQTT messages.
-A Wemos D1 mini ESP8266 and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
+A Lolin/Wemos D1 mini ESP8266 and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
 I2C OLED displays.
 Several D1 mini can run together so the total number of displays is not limited.